SecretFoundation/docs/docs/node-guides/basic-security.md

 sudo ufw default allow outgoing
 ```

+### Set incoming connections

-This sets the default to deny incomming connections unless specified they should be allowed.
+This sets the default to deny incoming connections unless specified they should be allowed.

 ```bash
 sudo ufw default deny incoming
 ```

+### Set and limit SSH connections

 This allows SSH connections by the firewall.